Common Myths About EMDR Therapy (And What’s Actually True)

 Myth #8: EMDR Only Works If You Believe in It

-The effectiveness of EMDR therapy isn’t based on belief—it’s supported by neuroscience and decades of research.
-Studies show that EMDR helps reduce symptoms of trauma, anxiety, and depression by promoting adaptive processing in the brain.
+The effectiveness of EMDR therapy isn’t a matter of belief—it’s grounded in neuroscience and decades of clinical research.
+Studies consistently show that EMDR can reduce symptoms of trauma, anxiety, and depression by helping the brain reprocess experiences in a more adaptive, integrated way.⁸

 Myth #9: Online EMDR Therapy Isn’t Effective

-Many people assume EMDR therapy must happen in person, but virtual EMDR can be just as effective.
-Bilateral stimulation can be done remotely using tapping, alternating tones, or visual cues—all of which engage the same neurological processes as in-person sessions.
+Many people assume EMDR therapy must happen in person, but research shows that virtual EMDR can be just as effective.⁹ Bilateral stimulation can be done remotely using tapping, alternating tones, or visual cues—all of which engage the same neurological processes as in-person sessions.

 Myth #10: EMDR Only Works with Eye Movements

 While EMDR originally used eye movements, that’s just one way to activate bilateral stimulation.
-Today, many clients prefer other forms such as tapping, alternating tones, or gentle vibrations.
+Research shows that eye movements are effective in helping the brain process distressing information, but other forms of bilateral stimulation—like tapping, alternating tones, or gentle vibrations—can achieve similar results.¹

-The goal isn’t the eye movement itself—it’s helping both sides of the brain communicate and process stored information more effectively.
-Your EMDR therapist will work with you to choose the form of stimulation that feels most comfortable and supportive.
+The goal isn’t the eye movement itself—it’s facilitating communication between both hemispheres of the brain so stored experiences can be processed more effectively.
+Your EMDR therapist will work with you to choose the method that feels most comfortable and supportive.

 Finding Support